Welcome to Walkabout Creek Discovery Centre—the bush in Brisbane's backyard

 Explore the best that Brisbane’s backyard has to offer at Walkabout Creek Discovery Centre.
 Drop into the Information Centre to find out about the varied experiences on offer in D’Aguilar National Park.
 While you’re there, take advantage of the spectacular panoramic viewing experience on a virtual lookout platform that showcases nearby national parks.

-Discover diverse wildlife at the Wildlife Centre where you can get up close and personal with some of the fascinating animals that share our backyards, as well as others that are more elusive.
-Watch the antics of the world’s most fascinating mammal—the platypus, And bring the kids face-to-face with a quoll, wombat or reptile in ‘Wild encounters’, ranger guided talks and tours, held every weekend.
+Discover diverse wildlife at the Wildlife Centre where you can see and learn about some of the fascinating animals that share our backyards, as well as others that are more elusive.
+Watch the antics of the world’s most fascinating mammal—the platypus, and bring the kids face-to-face with a squirrel glider, estuarine crocodile and other reptiles in our Wildlife Discovery Show , held every weekend.

 Plan a family day out with a walk or cycle around Enoggera Reservoir, and cool off with a dip or a peaceful paddle around the water’s edge.